skymantle-tech/skymantle-mock-data-forge/README.md

 ## Querying Data For Testing

-Custom tags can be added to data that is managed by the forges, this will make it possible to catagorize and group data for using during specific tests.
-Tags are complete optional, but requried for querying.
+Custom tags can be added to data that is managed by the forges, this will make it possible to catagorize and group data for use during tests.
+Tags are completely optional, but requried for querying.

 - DynamoDB tag example
 ```json
 [
     {